SQL Query

 Basics

-SQL Query has two main areas: the Editor where queries are written, and the Result Tab where query results are displayed.
+SQL Query has two main areas: the Editor at the top where you write SQL queries, and the Result tab at the bottom where query results and documents are shown.

 SQL query auto-completion

-SQL Query also supports smart auto-completion.
-Similar to our IntelliShell, Studio 3T’s built-in mongo shell, SQL Editor detects and suggests standard SQL functions as well as fields, collections, and keyword names.
+SQL Query supports smart auto-completion which is similar to auto-completion in IntelliShell, Studio 3T’s built-in shell for MongoDB.
+The editor detects and suggests standard SQL functions as well as fields, collections, and keyword names.

 Edit results inline

-To edit a particular field or value in a document, simply double-click on it and a type-specific editor for that value will be activated.
+To edit a particular field or value in a document, simply double-click on it and Studio 3T will show a type-specific editor for that value.

-Pressing ‘Enter’ will write the new value to the database, while pressing ‘Esc’ will return the previous value and exit the editor.
+Pressing ‘Enter’ writes the new value to the database, while pressing ‘Esc’ returns the previous value and exits the editor.

 Read-only mode